DanielBMarkham/Info-Ops/manuscript/chapter3.md

 # Chapter 3

+Information flow optimization is providing the right amount of information at the right time to support effective analysis by the people doing the work.

 How would you communicate with aliens?

 The usual answer from sci-fi and science is that we'd use some sort of mathematical substrate.
 In Carl Sagan's book "Contact" humans receive a signal full of prime numbers.
 In "Close Encounters of the Third Kind" they use the math of music.
 SETI scientists have attempted to communicate with aliens by monitoring radio signals around the wavelength of hydrogen, which makes a ton of assumptions: comnmunication would be by radio, atomic wavelengths hold some sort of curious pull on species wanting to talk, and other species actually want to communicate, among others.

-In the "Three Body Problem" the issue of communication is almost hand-waved away by author Liu Cixin.
+As an example of how difficult the language problem can be, in the excellent book "Three Body Problem" the issue of communication is almost hand-waved away by author Liu Cixin.
 That's a good thing, because most of the time this topic is done poorly.

-There is one notable exception: the 2016 movie "Arrival".
+There is one notable exception: the 2016 movie "Arrival" [Which I'll refer to as "the movie" for the rest of this chapter.]
 They solve lots of plot problems by having the aliens arrive at Earth and hang out in giant eggs, waiting for us to try to communicate with them.
 In fact, the entire plot revolves around the question of how to communicate with aliens.

 And it's not math.
 Instead you end up using ideas kicked around by some guys named Sapir, Whorf, and Chomsky.[^3-1]

-[^3-1]: I'm painting with a really broad brush here in a desperate effort to keep the narrative simple enough for the general public to consume.
+[^3-1]: Friends who are linguists, I understand that I'm painting with a really broad brush here.
+It's an effort to keep the narrative simple and moving along.
 Sapir-Whorf never proposed their "hypothesis" Chomsky's ideas are being butchered and he wasn't the first to propose the structuralism of a universal grammar.
-I sincerely apologize to my linguist friends in the audience.
-I will do the best that I can to show enough detail to get the audience interested, but not so much as to distract them from the overall point.
+I am very sorry about having to skim over many of these important details.

 Sapir, Whorf, and Chomsky were linguists.
 These are people who study languages.
 It's a relatively new science.
 The general study of languages, of course, has been going on forver.
 Studying how all the different languages have similarities and differences started happening only in the last 150 years or so.